 You can leave comments for the Moles at email@example.com or by clicking on the comment section for any of our audio pieces.

-Bill Resnick talks with musicologist Brad Duncan about Fela Kuti's life and music.
+Peggy Seeger was the first folk musician to sing from a feminist political perspective.
+Bill Resnick talks with musicologist Brad Duncan about her life and times.